 Less Arthritis Pain

 If you have arthritis, regular exercise can help ease your pain.
 And it can make your daily activities easier.
 Try non-impact exercises like swimming.
-They can be easy on sore joints.
+They can be easier on sore joints.